IWF World Championships 2017 Medal Table

 "However the suspension does not mean only a sanction, but moreover assisting the country to change their culture by implementing enhanced anti-doping actions, including education and prevention, out-of-competition controls during the suspension, and so on," he said.

-After a decision taken by the IWF Executive Board in the United States this week, the governing body's new anti-doping programme, including harsher sanctions against offending nations, will come into effect next month.
+After a decision taken by the IWF Executive Board in the United States this week, the governing body's new anti-doping programme, including harsher sanctions against offending nations, due to come into effect next month.